The Best Pubs In Dublin

 Dublin Pub Crawls

-A pub crawl is the easiest option.
-Let someone else lead the way so you can focus on enjoying the Guinness.
+If you prefer an organized pub crawl, let someone else lead the way so you can focus on enjoying the Guinness.
 Great fun to make new friends too.

 All of these above are group pub crawls.
-But if you prefer private pub crawl, I can show you my local bars.
+But if you prefer private tour, I do private pub crawls.

 Where Not To Go